 Open Source Alternatives to BioRender

 BioRender has become synonymous with researchers looking to create presentations or for visually appealing graphical representations of their discoveries.
 While having quite an expansive library of high definition icons, it also provides a cloud based drawing and collaboration tool that helps researchers collaborate.
-While it is easy to use, it still has a slight learning curve and requires exporting images and importing them to other publication tools, since it has no interoperability options.
+While it is easy to use, its unreasonable rights over graphics created on the platform and its slightly difficult learning curve and complex interoperability options has pushed researchers to alternatives, since it has no.

 However, the biggest drawback of BioRender is its high pricing structure.
 Researchers without access to a university BioRender plan are left to pay upwards of $35 /month.
 Making it a non-justifiable cost to most self funded and developing world researchers.